adorsys/secure-token-service/README.md

 #### Client side

 On client-side you can communicate with a secret-server via the `SecretServerClient` bean.
 The interface is quite
- simple: there is a `getSecret` method without parameters which delivers the decrypted and BASE64 encoded secret for the current user.
+ simple: there is a `String getSecret(String token)` method which delivers the decrypted and BASE64 encoded secret for the specified.
+Quite easier is the usage of the `SecretServerClientSecretProvider` bean.
+It provides the secret without the need to pass the token as parameter.
+Both beans are injectable after the usage of `@EnableSecretServerClient` annotation in your spring configuration.

 ##### Configuration